Castles in Switzerland

 Chillon Castle

-One of Switzerland’s (and Europe’s) most visited castles is Chillon Castle.
-Built strategically on the island of Chillon, south of Veytaux in the Canton of Vaud, the castle offers majestic views of Lake Geneva.
 No wonder then that the castle has attracted many famous poets and writers from around the world over the years, including Jean-Jacques Rousseau, Victor Hugo, Alexandre Dumas, Gustave Flaubert and Lord Byron, whose poem “The Prisoner of Chillon” is directly inspired by François Bonivard, a Genevese monk and patriot who was imprisoned in the castle by the Counts of Savoy.

 While the oldest parts of the castle have not been dated, the castle was first mentioned in documents in 1005.
 In 1150, a charter named the castle owner as Gaucher de Blonay.
 Then from the mid-12th century, the castle belonged to the Counts of Savoy.
 It was occupied by the Bernese from 1536 until 1798.
-Today, it belongs to the Canton of Vaud and it’s open to the public year-round.
+Today, it belongs to Canton Vaud and is open to the public year-round.

 Gruyères Castle